hashicorp/terraform/website/docs/commands/apply.html.markdown

 * `-var-file=foo` - Set variables in the Terraform configuration from a [variable file](/docs/configuration/variables.html#variable-files).
-If "terraform.tfvars" is present, it will be automatically loaded first.
-Any files specified by `-var-file` override any values in a "terraform.tfvars".
+If any files matching "*.tfvars" are present, they will be automatically loaded in alphabetical order.
+Any files specified by `-var-file` override any values set automatically from files in the working directory.
 This flag can be used multiple times.